 What Does This Mean to You as a Patient?

-Your electronic health information will be accessible only to doctors and health care personnel who are providing you with medical care.
-Your electronic health information will only be stored within each treating provider’s secure electronic medical record system.
+Your electronic health information is made accessible only to doctors and health care personnel providing you with medical care.
+Your electronic health information is stored only within each treating provider’s secure electronic medical record system.